 Last month I wrote an article for my friend’s blog about eight must-see food and health documentaries now streaming on Netflix.
-Each documentary left me with an unsettled feeling, but none have been as impactful as this latest full-feature documentary, What the Health.
+Each documentary left me unsettled, but none have been as impactful as this latest full-feature documentary, What the Health.

-What the Health is a disturbing look at greed, corporate interests and just how crazy it is that doctors refuse to see diet as a contributor of our healthcare epidemic.
+What the Health is a disturbing look at greed, corporate interests, and just how crazy it is that so many doctors refuse to see diet as a contributor to our healthcare epidemic.
 I’m beyond disturbed.

 Filmmaker Kip Andersen, and his co-director Keegan Kuhn (the same guys behind Cowspiracy, which was executive produced for Netflix by Leonardo DiCaprio), are at it again to expose the detriments of our meat-hungry society.

-Dr. Ratner starts by saying the ADA’s mission is to “identify prevention of and a cure for diabetes.”
+Dr. Ratner says the ADA’s mission is to “identify prevention of and a cure for diabetes.”
 Great!

 “I can’t tell you what a proper diet is,” he says.
 Oh, really, aren’t you a doctor?